material-motion/material-motion/concepts/patterns.md

 Description is **what you want something to do**.

 Description can mean many things.
-Animations, Gestures, Physical Simulation, and other Primitives can all essentially be described.
+Animations, Gestures, Physical Simulations, and other Primitives can all be described in some form.

 For example, an element could be both draggable and asked to fade in - these are both Descriptions.
 Runtimes that think in terms of Description are more capable of coordinating rich, interactive motion.